therealasrz/LOL-analysis/README.md

 In the realm of League of Legends (LOL), the concept of **"first blood"** holds significant weight and serves as an important trajectory of a match.
 First blood refers to the initial first kill secured by a team during the early stages of a game.
 Beyond its immediate impact on the scoreboard, first blood sets the tone for the ensuing gameplay, often shaping the general dynamics, strategies, and outcomes of the match.

 The central question we are interested in is **In what degree of effectiveness does the firstblood status has to other gaming statistics in the data set**.
 We want to use data analysis techniques to testify the impact of first blood on gaming statistics,  including individual player performance, team strategies, in-game metrics, and ultimately, match outcomes.
+And therefore using these statistics to set up a prediction model to predict the positions of the players.
+This predictive model holds immense potential to enhance strategic decision-making, optimize team compositions, and elevate overall gameplay experience.

 ### Introduction of Columns
 The dataset introduces a comprehensive array of columns featuring gameplay metrics and match outcomes from professional League of Legends esports matches.
 Here's an introduction to some of the key columns: